 Luckily, we now have more data than ever available to tell us what someone wants and when they want it.
 Any time someone types a search phrase into Google, they are actively raising their hand and saying they want help from the Internet to find a solution.

-Google ads help people meet their search need while also directing them to your business.
+Google ads help people meet their search needs while also directing them to your business.
 You have their undivided attention when they come to your site because they want to be there.
 Even if they don’t stick around, you still receive valuable information that you can use to retarget them down the road (more on that later).

 If you get someone to your site from a Google ad and the first thing they see is a pop up for a newsletter sign up, is that the best use of the attention they’ve given you?
 Of course not.

-Be mindful about where someone is in the customer journey before you make any type of ask like that.
+Be mindful of where someone is in the customer journey before you make any type of ask like that.
 You can use tracking cookies to determine whether someone has visited your website before and serve up content accordingly.

 Social Media Is Not The Enemy